asdstory/Single_Particle_Analysis/Example-PnuC_3NR_20191123TF20.md

 # Optimization

 Number of classes: 100

 Mask diameter (A): 160

-#2D classification results showed good alignment, but still, the class distribution of each 2D projection was very low, ~5%.
-However, by combining all the good particles, there were still ~50% among all the particles picked.
+#2D classification results showed good alignment.

 # Further optimization - 1 Optimize the box size and Mask diameter
-#I changed the box size to 180, Mask diameter to 160, redo the Particle extraction and 2D classification, see if this will make 2D alignment results much better.
+#I changed the Mask diameter to 170, redo the Particle extraction and 2D classification, see if this will make 2D alignment results much better.

 #Try 1:
-Particle box size (pix): 180
+Particle box size (pix): 1200
-Mask diameter (A): 160
+Mask diameter (A): 170

 #Results:
 1. Particles aligned much better than before, best class has 6% distribution.